 Newly registered taxpayers are classified based on their estimated turnover, which they need to declare.

-Can composition dealers file simplified returns?
+Can composition dealers file new returns?

 Yes, composition dealers, along with dealers who have zero transactions, can file quarterly returns.